For MoneyOwl, we go for a high bar of reliability when we look for investment solutions for our client’s financial plans

 It’s All About Sufficiency and Reliability

 Investing is ultimately about getting the return you need, not the maximum return in any short-term time frame.
-Broad-based equity markets have shown to reward investors with more than good enough long-term return that beats inflation and which is sufficient for most accumulation needs.
-Where we can, we would like to capture some additional return to build a buffer for our nest egg.
+Broad-based equity markets have been shown to reward investors with more than good enough long-term return that beats inflation and which is sufficient for most accumulation needs.
+Where we can, we would like to capture some additional returns to build a buffer for our nest egg.
 Dimensional funds have outperformed in recent times, but this is not the reason why you should invest in them through MoneyOwl.
-Rather, you invest in Dimensional funds because reliability of your returns is most important for your goals.
+Rather, you invest in Dimensional funds because the reliability of your returns is most important for your goals.
 The logic and evidence upon which these funds are built and the sensible cost of investing combine to give us the assurance and comfort for sufficiency and reliability over the long term.

 Disclaimer: While every reasonable care is taken to ensure the accuracy of information provided, no responsibility can be accepted for any loss or inconvenience caused by any error or omission.
-The ideas, suggestions, general principles, examples and other information presented are for reference only, and are not meant to be a substitute for professional investment advice.
-The information and opinions expressed herein are made in good faith and are based on sources believed to be reliable but no representation or warranty, express or implied, is made as to their accuracy, completeness or correctness.
-Expressions of opinions or estimates should neither be relied upon nor used in any way as indication of the future performance of any financial products, as prices of assets and currencies may go down as well as up and past performance should not be taken as indication of future performance.
+The ideas, suggestions, general principles, examples, and other information presented are for reference only and are not meant to be a substitute for professional investment advice.
+The information and opinions expressed herein are made in good faith and are based on sources believed to be reliable but no representation or warranty, express or implied, is made as to their accuracy, completeness, or correctness.
+Expressions of opinions or estimates should neither be relied upon nor used in any way as an indication of the future performance of any financial products, as prices of assets and currencies may go down as well as up and past performance should not be taken as an indication of future performance.
 The author and publisher shall have no liability for any loss or expense whatsoever relating to investment decisions made by the reader.